univention/univention-corporate-server/doc/developer-reference/listener/index.rst

 * The |UCSUDL| service runs on all UCS systems.

 * On the |UCSPRIMARYDN| (and possibly existing |UCSBACKUPDN| systems) the
-  |UCSUDN_e| service monitors changes in the LDAP directory and makes the
+  |UCSUDN| service monitors changes in the LDAP directory and makes the
   selected changes available to the |UCSUDL| services on all UCS systems joined into the domain.